 Information will be posted here for you to use in having your Robson Ranch home value (appraisal) reduced at the Denton County Appraisal District (DCAD).
-In the past, DCAD has raised most appraisals and expects for you to come talk to an appraiser.
+In the past, DCAD will raise most appraisals and expects for you to come talk to an appraiser.
 In most cases, your appraisal will be lowered, lowering you property tax for the current year.
 If you have not protested your appraisal the year before, your appraisal this year may be lowered by DCAD.
 Don't be fooled by this, you may still be able to lower the appraisal more.
 This year may be a bit different since resale home prices are increasing.

 DCAD does post the comps they would be using.
 You can find the comps at the bottom of your home information on DCAD website.
 Some of the appraisers will let you use current year comps through April.
 In the past, it depends on the appraiser you get.